nitrogency/agentLess/docs/hardening.md

 ## Endpoint security

-For ensuring better Linux endpoint security, clamav is also automatically installed and configured to periodically update and run daily scans.
+For ensuring better Linux endpoint security, clamav is also automatically installed and configured to periodically update and run daily scans via cron.
 Logs are also sent to the dashboard from `clamav.log`.
 If the auditd service is the "behavior-based" detection part of the app, this would be the "signature-based" portion.

 Make sure to allow only appropriate IP/port access on your endpoints.